riyazbaghdad/TrafficSignClassifier/README.md

 |     .0874   | End of no passing   |
 |     .0668   | Dangerous curve to the right |

-For the second image, the model is relatively sure that this is a  'No passing' (probability of 1.00), and the image does not contain a 'No passing'.
+For the third image, the model is relatively sure that this is a  'No passing' (probability of 1.00), and the image does not contain a 'No passing'.

 **Fourth Image : Yield**